skpak24/Acme-Widgets/README.md

 This repo is a web application coding challenge for Innovative Refrigeration Systems.
 The web app is a Single Page Application created with Vue.js (frontend), Flask (backend), and SQLite (storage).
 The app is designed to assist Acme Widgets, Inc. with recording Job Hazard Analysis (JHA).

 - The app allows users to create, view, update, and delete JHA's.
-- JHA's contain a title, author, and any number of steps
+   - JHAs must have a title and author
+   - Each JHA must have one or more steps
    - Each step must have a description and one or more hazards
    - Each hazard must have one or more forms of mitigation
 - Users are able to choose any number of steps to add to their JHA.
 All parts of the form are required.